benblack769/benblack769.github.io/coding_posts/cpu-archetecture.md

 ### References

-Scraped from official docs: http://www.felixcloutier.com/x86/
+I don't recommend spending lots of time learning assembly.
+You can do almost everything you can with assembly with compiler intrinsics ([decent overview on microsoft's site](https://msdn.microsoft.com/en-us/library/26td21ds.aspx)).

+Here is a good and complete reference on intel's intrinsics, which are implemented on gcc, clang, vcc, and icc: https://software.intel.com/sites/landingpage/IntrinsicsGuide/

+On the other hand, if you really do want to write x86 assembly, then you will need good references.
+Here are some of the more complete ones.

 Oracle docs.
 Fairly well organized. https://docs.oracle.com/cd/E18752_01/html/817-5477/ennbz.html

+Scraped from official docs: http://www.felixcloutier.com/x86/

 Official intel docs, many pdf volumes: https://software.intel.com/en-us/articles/intel-sdm

 ### x86 Example

 How do you get assembly?
-One way is
+You can write it yourself, of course.
+But people rarely feel the need to these days, because the compiler generates it for them.
+But sometimes the compiler isn't perfect, and so it is nice to see what it is actually generating, in case it screws up.

+To get gcc to generate assembly, you call

     gcc -S <file>

 You can also plug in your code [at this cool website](https://godbolt.org/) which outputs assembly.
+This is especially cool as you get to see the difference in output between many different compilers.

 Here is some very simple c++ code that multiplies a scalar by a vector of doubles.